 • Rule of law

 • Individual liberty mutual respect

 • Tolerance of those of different faiths and beliefs

-These values are taught explicitly through Personal, Social, Health and Emotional (PSHE), and Religious Education (RE).
-We also teach British Values through planning and delivering a broad and balanced curriculum.
-We have achieved the following external accreditations which demonstrate evidence of our commitment to British Values:
+These values are taught explicitly through Relationships and Health Education (RHE), and Religious Education (RE).
+We also teach British Values through planning and delivering a broad and balanced curriculum with Character Education being woven throughout.

 The school takes opportunities to actively promote British Values through daily collective worship and whole school systems and structures such as electing and running a successful School Council.
 We also actively promote British Values through ensuring that our curriculum planning and delivery includes real opportunities for exploring these values.

 Democracy is an important value at our school.
 Pupils have the opportunity to have their voices heard through our School Council.
 The elections of members of the School Council are based on pupil votes.
 This supports pupils to understand how citizens can influence decision-making through the democratic process.